Some of the links on this site are affiliate links. Read our full disclaimer here.

 However, unlike many business endeavors, farming has an irreplaceable impact on the world at large.

-Protecting theses properties is an enormous necessity, and farmers who establish conservation easements should and are awarded tax benefits.
+Protecting theses properties is an enormous necessity, and farmers who establish conservation easements can earn tax benefits.

 Other write-offs for depreciation on farming equipment, making improvements on the site to physical structures, and the annual costs of seeds and fertilizers are also imperative for farmers to stay in business.